Export the preview image

 Use a clear, high-resolution view with the key layout, cabinetry, appliances, materials, windows, and camera angle visible.
 ARQ's QA workflow is most useful when the source image clearly shows what must not drift.

-A focused pilot is the safest way to judge whether ARQ improves presentation speed without losing review control.
+A focused pilot is the most reliable way to judge whether ARQ improves presentation speed while keeping automatic QA and human approval visible.